 A.3.20.1 Introduction

 The CCA model is used in some RRM test cases with at least one cell on a carrier frequency with CCA.
-The intention with the CCA model is to emulate in the test equipment the behaviour of a gNB or UE which performs channel measurement to check that the channel is clear prior to performing one or more downlink transmissions.
+The intention with the CCA model is to emulate in the test equipment the behaviour of a gNB or UE which performs channel measurement to check that the channel is clear prior to performing one or more downlink or uplink transmissions.

 A.3.20.2 CCA model for operation on a carrier frequency with CCA in FR1